OlgaJ1989/seagull/README.md

     * The hero of the game is a seagull which the user can control by pressing the spacebar or the Jump button.
 The sole action of the seagull is a jump.
 5. Obstacle
     * There are two obstacles that the seagull needs to jump over: a deck chair and a beach hut.
 The obstacles appear at random intervals, making it harder for the user to predict their next move, especially with the speed increasing.
-6. Game controls: Jump button and spacebar
+6. Game controls: spacebar, Jump button and touch / tap event
     * Spacebar - main means of controlling the game.
 When pressed, the seagull jumps in the air, being able to avoid obstacles.
     * Jump button - introduced to make the game playable on a touchscreen device, such as a mobile phone or tablet.
 However, it can also be used on a computer as an alternative to spacebar.
+    * touch / tap - works solely on a touchscreen device.
+You can tap anywhere on the page to start the game an make the seagull jump.

     ![Game features](https://raw.githubusercontent.com/OlgaJ1989/seagull/main/docs/game1.PNG)